I am really excited about today’s post.

 8. Remove the cookie sheet from the freezer and pour the last of the melted white chocolate on top.

-10. Remove from freezer.
+10. Remove from the freezer.
 Peel the foil off and cut into whatever size pieces that you desire.